top of page

 Alex Leslie

-Rounding up: When does CV exaggeration really start to matter?
+Hopehead Explainer: When does CV exaggeration really start to matter?

 For those charged with hiring senior C-Suite executives, the real risk of not paying attention to CV inflation is appointing a candidate who